LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/some-setup/_index.md

 Before introducing many-to-many relationships in EntityFrameworkCore, we need to add a new model and view to our app.

+{{% notice blue "Note" "rocket" %}}
+The following walkthrough is a continuation of the `Creating a One-to-Many Relationship` chapter.
+If you have not completed the steps in the `Creating a One-to-Many Relationship` walkthrough you will need to revisit them before continuing.
+{{% /notice %}}

 In the next section, we explore how we can work with many-to-many relationships in ASP.NET using EntityFrameworkCore.
 To do so, we need a class that we can relate to `Event` in a many-to-many fashion.
 This is the `Tag` class.

 ## The `Tag` Model Class